w3f/Grants-Program/applications/QF_QMDB-substrate-part1.md

 ### Ecosystem Fit

 - **Target Audience:** All parachains for this iteration.
 We are avoiding the problem of migration as it won't be helpful for Polkadot L1 at this moment.
-- **Project Fit:** The project directly integrates into Substrate's core infrastructure
+- **Project Fit:** Polkadot’s focus on modular and scalable blockchain infrastructure makes it an ideal candidate for advanced storage optimisations like QMDB integration.
+By enhancing storage efficiency, this proposal aligns with Polkadot’s long-term vision of high-performance, decentralized systems.
-- **Similar Projects:** Yes, Polkadot and QMDB team could do the same in the future
+- **Similar Projects:**

 ## Team :busts_in_silhouette: